Pinafore/nlp-hw/feateng/README.md

 *Q:* Can I modify buzzer.py so that I can use the history of guesses in a question?

 *A:* Yes.
+If you do that, make sure to upload the file.
+We will replace the default version of buzzer.py with your new submission.

 *Q:* Can I use the <INSERT NAME HERE> package?

 *A:* Clear it first on Piazza.
-We'll provide spacy and nltk for sure.
+We'll provide spacy and nltk for sure (along with all of the packages already used in this homework).
 We won't allow packages that require internet access (e.g., wikipedia).
 We don't have anything against Wikipedia, but we don't want to get our IP address banned.